Rules & Procedures

 13. Lifting an Embedded Ball: The “Embedded Ball Rule” as written in Appendix I, is in effect “through the green.”
 Remember that during relief, you are entitled to lift and clean the ball before taking your relief, but that altering or ”fixing” the resulting hole or turf in any way (esp. by stepping on it) is a penalty.

-14. Disqualification Policy: No player will be disqualified for any violations of the Rules of Golf.
+14. Disqualification Policy (Boys 8-11, Girls Ruby, Emerald, Amber, Mandarin, Sapphire): No player in a 9-hole division (Boys) or Girls (other than Diamond) will be disqualified for any violations of the Rules of Golf.
 Instead, the player will be assessed a maximum score of double-par on any hole where the infraction would normally lead to disqualification.
 In situations where the round or hole has been completed, the score of double par will apply to the last hole played or to the hole where the infraction occurred.
 Exceptions: A player or his caddie may be disqualified for code of conduct violations or unauthorized use of electronic devices.
 (See 19 below).

 15. Signals for Suspension and Resumption of Play: If play is suspended by one long siren or horn blast or verbal direction by the Tour Director, Tour staff or any host course staff person, the player must immediately discontinue play, mark the ball position, and look for shelter.
 All practice areas are closed during suspension for a dangerous situation until the Tour Director has declared them open for use.
 Penalty for breach of this rule is a double par on the first hole when play resumes.
 It is the player’s responsibility to be ready when play resumes that will be signaled by two short siren blasts repeated or verbal direction.
 All players failing to start play on time after a delay will be assessed a score of double par on that and any subsequent hole(s) on which their group has already begun play.
 A player may not join a group during play of the hole; but must join them on the next tee.
 A player may discontinue play and seek shelter SOLELY AT HIS DISCRETION if he believes there is dangerous weather (lightning, tornado, hurricane, etc.) regardless of whether any tournament suspension siren has been heard.
 The player must report to the Tour Director as soon as practical.
 Bad weather (rain, wind, etc.) is not itself a good reason for discontinuing play.